 Recruiting under-represented minority students into the health careers is the single largest activity of the Connecticut AHEC Network.
-Between July 1, 2018 and June 30, 2019, 5,243 students in grades K-16 and health profession student programs participated in an AHEC-sponsored program, including 592 students who took part in 20 or more hours of programming.
+Between July 1, 2019 and June 30, 2020, 4,239 students in grades K-16 and health profession student and adult programs participated in an AHEC-sponsored program, including over 230 students who took part in 20 or more hours of programming.

-Between July 1, 2018 and June 30, 2019, 5,773 web learners used Connecticut AHEC's Health Occupations and Technology (H.O.T.)
-Guide or Community Health Workers resource site.
+Between July 1, 2019 and June 30, 2020, 6,776 web learners used Connecticut AHEC's Health Occupations and Technology (H.O.T.)
+Guide, Community Health Workers resource site or video resources.
 The H.O.T.
 Guide, a resource for middle and high school students, academic and career counselors, teachers, school-to-career coordinators and adult learners, is a comprehensive guide to the health and biotechnology careers for which there is an educational program offered in Connecticut.

 - Advocacy/Health Policy